airbytehq/airbyte/airbyte-integrations/connectors/source-facebook-marketing-api-singer/README.md

    Make sure to familiarize yourself with [pytest test discovery](https://docs.pytest.org/en/latest/goodpractices.html#test-discovery) to know how your test files and methods should be named.

 ## Dependency Management
-All of your dependencies should go in `setup.py`, NOT `requirements.txt`.
+All dependencies should go in `setup.py`, NOT `requirements.txt`.
 The requirements file is only used to connect internal Airbyte dependencies in the monorepo for local development.

 ## Configure credentials
 ### Configuring credentials as a community contributor
-Follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/facebook-marketing-api) to generate credentials, then put those in `secrets/credentials.json`.
+Follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/facebook-marketing-api) to generate an access token.
+Then create a file `secrets/config.json` conforming to the `spec.json` file.
+See `sample_files/sample_config.json` for a sample config file.

 ### Airbyte Employee
-Credentials are available in RPass under the secret name `source-facebook-marketing-api-singer-integration-test-creds}}`.
+Credentials are available in RPass under the secret name `source-facebook-marketing-api-singer-integration-test-creds`.